bbauska/Coursera-Bootstrap/README.md

 Breadcrumb item here, so I include one breadcrumb item and then inside there I will use the A tag to define a link back to my Home Page.

-I say, \"A\" and then to this A, I give the href as index.HTML and then include that into my first breadcrumb and then after this, the next one that I\'m going to include is another list item and the second list item I will apply the class as breadcrumb item and active.
+I say, "A" and then to this A, I give the href as index.HTML and then include that into my first breadcrumb and then after this, the next one that I\'m going to include is another list item and the second list item I will apply the class as breadcrumb item and active.

-Note the use of the active class here and then inside there I will say
-\"about us\" I don\'t need a link here because I\'m already on the page so that doesn\'t need to be included for this list item.
+Note the use of the active class here and then inside there I will say "about us" I don\'t need a link here because I\'m already on the page so that doesn\'t need to be included for this list item.

 Let\'s save the changes, so you can see how the breadcrumb has been